 Mother Erth is more than a conscious fashion label – it’s a social enterprise that empowers women and reduces plastic pollution by creating zero-waste totes, clutches, handbags and even a pet collection!

 Each piece is handwoven by female artisans who bring new life to factory discarded plastic/aluminium that cannot be recycled, and would otherwise clog up landfills and oceans.
 The materials used in each bag are extremely light and durable, made with a beautiful weaving procedure.

 This year, more celebrities than ever were wearing Mother Erth clutches, as they were part of the celebrity goody bags at the Golden Globes.

 ME (Majamas Earth) is an eco-friendly clothing brand that was founded on the principle that casual fashion can be alluring without damaging our beloved planet.
 ME is committed to creating collections that leave the smallest impact possible: all of the fabrics, which include organic cotton, modal and Tencel, are made in the USA under strict environmental standards.
 Casual wear offerings from this brand are aimed at not only men and women, but moms-to-be, babies and even pets.

-This is a brand that was born in Devon by a young, female designer, Claire Stidston, who decided to create a unique, high quality leisurewear line that would be suitable both for swimming and casual occasions.
+This is a brand that was born in Devon, UK by a young, female designer, Claire Stidston.
+She decided to create a unique, high quality leisurewear line that would be suitable both for swimming and casual occasions.